defenseunicorns/uds-runtime/design-docs/0001-cluster-disconnection.md

 ### Frontend Implementation:

 When a user lands on the application, triggering the main `src/routes/layout.svelte`, an EventSource is created for `/health` that will now continuously receive updates from the server on cluster connection health.
 If an error is received, a toast with an extremely long timeout will be displayed to the user.
 Only a single toast will be added regardless of subsequent error messages.
-When the connection is restored, the toast is updated to indicate reconnection.
+When the connection is restored, the toast is updated to indicate reconnection and then removed.

 ## Changes to Existing Systems: